Baccount/Anon_Chat/README.md

 ## Getting Started

-AnonChat can be installed and run on most operating systems, including macOS, Linux and Windows.
+AnonChat can be installed on macOS "porting to other operating systems will be done in the future."
 To get started with AnonChat, simply follow these steps:

 1. Install the Tor on your computer.
 2. Clone this repository to your local machine using the following command: